vassilvk/cross-pony-docker/README.md

 Cross-compile Pony?
 -------------------

-Use this image to compile and link Pony programs to any of the supported target platforms regardless of the platform the host running the container.
+Use this image to compile and link Pony programs to any of the supported target platforms regardless of the host platform.
 For example, one can build Windows executables while running this image on a Linux host.

 Currently supported target platforms: